-The agent checks the following criteria before determining if a swap occurs:
+If the SwapRoles attribute is set to 1, the agent checks the following criteria before determining if a swap occurs:

 - All devices in the device group are configured as dynamic devices. - Dynamic RDF is configured on the local Symmetrix array. - The microcode is level 5567 or later.